The Lab Talks

 At ARTIS-Micropia, you can watch paramecia and fungi in action.
 With so many fascinating things passing before your eyes, you're bound to have questions.
 Ask them right away to the lab technicians during the 'Lab Talks'.
 Each month, this talk focuses on a new theme.

-This month, the lab technician talks about: How to take care of a microbe
+This month, the lab technician talks about: fungi and radioactive radiation.

 The laboratory is the heart of ARTIS-Micropia.
-Here, microbiologists care for all the microbes that you can see throughout the museum, from bacteria and fungi, to algae and water bears.
+Here, microbiologists take care of all the microbes on display in the museum, from bacteria and fungi to algae and water bears.

 Practical information